 Providing that you cite the source correctly, opens an external URL in a new window, you can reuse the CC BY-licensed content.
 Works with the CC components NC, ND and SA may only be reused in compliance with the respective provisions.
 If you use a work illegally - for example, by inadequately referencing the source - the Creative Commons licence for this use is rendered invalid.
 In these cases, the copyright holder may contact you to request amendment.
 If no amendment is made, there may be legal consequences.

 Yes, the CC BY licence is also suitable for data.
-You can find further information on the Center for Research Data Management website, opens an external URL in a new window.
+You can find further information on free licenses for research data on the Center for Research Data Management website.

 For further information on legal issues associated with publishing academic works, please refer to the following:

 - Legal issues in Austria on open-access.network